How to get performance data

 - Via our API

-To download the performance data for any tour as a CSV file you'll want to first navigate to the the tour and click on "See performance" button, as seen below:
+To download the performance data for any tour as a CSV file you'll want to first navigate to the the Tour in the Editor and click on "See performance" button:

 Each row in the CSV represents a unique action (event) a user has taken in your tour, within the select time-range.
 These events include: